crawl/qw/README.md

 account that you use for your own personal games.

 Steps:
+* Follow the [instructions above](#setting-up-an-rcfile) to create a final rcfile based on your modified `qw.rc`.
+If you need to use only a single account, you'll want [Method 2](method-2:-lua-directly-in-the-rcfile), but the first method works if you can use two accounts.
-* In a text editor, open the [qw.rc](qw.rc) file from this repo.
+* In a text editor, open your qw.rc file.
 * In the *Interface* section, on the lines with `: DELAYED = false` and `:
   AUTO_START = false`, change `false` to `true`
-* At the end of the contents of qw.rc, put the contents of the [qw.lua](qw.lua) file from this repository.
-Note that first line of `qw.lua` with `{` and the last line with `}` must also be included, otherwise the Lua code won't execute.
-* Copy the full contents of your modified qw.rc file.
-It's wise to also save this to a new file for ease of future modifications.
-* Go to your WebTiles server lobby.
-* Click the "(edit rc)" link for DCSS trunk, paste the contents of the modified `qw.rc` you made, and click Save.
+* Click the "(edit rc)" link for DCSS trunk and paste the full contents of the final rcfile, and click Save.
 * Run DCSS trunk, either in WebTiles or in console.
 If you didn't change the `AUTO_START` variable to `true`, press "Tab".
-* Enjoy!

 Since clua works on the server side, WebTiles drawing can lag behind things actually happening.
 To see more current events just refresh the page and press